SoulsTogetherX/GodotPromise/addons/GodotPromise/README.md

 Promise.new().then(get_tree().create_timer(1).timeout).then(print.bind("Hello"))
 ```

-The first one will print `"Hello"` instantly, and then have an output of `null` after `1` second.
+The first one will print `"Hello"` instantly and then have an output of `null` after `1` second.
-The second one will print `"Hello"` and have an ouput `null` after 1 second.
+The second one will print `"Hello"` and have an output `null` after 1 second.

 It's an easy mistake to make, and it can be a pain to debug.
 Be sure to pay attention.

 ## Modularability

-*Note*: This framework is developed via modular blocks, which YOU may also edit.
+_Note_: This framework is developed via modular blocks, which YOU may also edit.

 For example, the `all` coroutine is built on the inner class `AllCoroutine`, which is an extension of the inner class `ArrayCoroutine`, which is an extension of the inner class `MultiCoroutine`, which is an extension of the inner class `AbstractLogic`.

-All methods that handel `Godot Promise` logic is built on `AbstractLogic`.
-By iteratively making new inner class extentions to `AbstractLogic`, you can create building blocks for any imaginable way of handeling `Godot Promise`s.
+All methods that handle `Godot Promise` logic is built on `AbstractLogic`.
+By iteratively making new inner class extension to `AbstractLogic`, you can create building blocks for any imaginable way of handling a promise routine.

-Examples of how to create custom logic are given via the **PromiseEx** object class (also included within this addon) and Documetation.
+Examples of how to create custom logic are given via the **PromiseEx** object class (also included within this addon) and Documentation.

-The **PromiseEx** has `Promise` methods that load resources, an `all` that sorts signals from first to finish to last, a reverse `any`, and more.
+The **PromiseEx** has methods that load resources, an `all` that sorts signals from first to finish to last, a reverse `any`, and more.
 Check it out.
+The sky is the limit.

 ## Documentation

-For more information, the documentation includes a full list of functions and utility.
-A few more niche methods, not discussed here, are fully explained in there.
+For more information, the documentation includes a full list of functions and utilities.
+A few more niche methods, not discussed here, are fully explained there.

 Enjoy.